LLNL/ravel/README.md

   the following options:
   * use Waitall heuristic: OTF version 1 only, will group all uninterrupted send operations before each Waitall in the same phase
+  * merge Partitions by call tree: Will merge communication operations up the call stack until reaching a call containing multiple such operations.
   * merge Partitions to complete Leaps: Avoids sparse partitions by forcing each rank to be active at each distance in the phase DAG.
 Useful for bulk synchronous codes.